Category Archives: Eastern Vets

 Then Geordie Probert started struggling, and he was gone too by the top of the hill the 1st time out.
 Matt Davis was a bit under done so had to sit out the rotations.
 That left just Guy Green, Roy Clark and I to take track turns.
 Again I think it’s a privilege to be able to ride with these two guys, two of the best riders of their age anywhere, they’ve won countless races and titles and the club is lucky to be able to count them as long-standing members.

 They drove hard, Guy in particular was looking super strong.
 Guy also managed to coerce Matt to dig deep and he came back into the rotation for the finishing stages, but we still couldn’t even see the race ahead, so it was just a matter of whether we could get fastest time.
 With the help of one last big turn for the final kilometre from Guy, we managed to get there, Roy finishing fastest in front of Matt.

-I rolled back into to town to find out that Scratch didn’t catch chopping block who didn’t catch the 3rd scratch group.
+I rolled back into to town, encouraged on by some locals, to find out that Scratch didn’t catch chopping block who didn’t catch the 3rd scratch group.

 John Thomas managed to surprise the bunch with a late solo break for the line.
 His bravado paid off handsomely as he timed his run well and secured victory ahead of Dean Niclasen and Martin Peeters.